Do you want to make money flipping domains? This guide will show you how to get started.

 The .com extension is the most preferred extension for domain names.
 It is used more frequently than others (like .net, .org, and .info).
 Domain names that contain .com extension are usually regarded as the go-to choice for online businesses.

-The market share of 72.90% that .com domains have also supports this claim.
+The market share of 72.90% that .com domains have also supported this claim.

 Yes, domain flipping is profitable.
 The business can be profitable as you make it.
 Whenever you flip a domain name, you can reinvest your proceeds and purchase another domain name to flip.